LauraKirby/aspera-ibm-analytics-api/setup.md

      <img src="images/6-new-form.png"/>
    </div>

-1. Fill out form, for the purpose of the Analytics API, the "Redirect URIs" and "Orgins" can be any random value.
+1. Fill out form, for the purpose of the Analytics API, the "Redirect URIs" and "Orgins" can be any value.
 Click "Save".

    <div class="demo-image">
      <img src="images/7-new-form-filled-out.png"/>
    </div>

-1. You should now be looking at your "Profile".
+1. You should now be looking at your newly created Integration's "Profile".

    <div class="demo-image">
      <img src="images/8-profile-details.png"/>